mikee47/IFS/README.rst

 File content is stored in un-named data objects.
 A named object can have any number of these and will be treated as a single entity for read/write operations.
-You might think of this as support for fragmented files.
+File 'fragments' do not need to be contiguous, and are reassembled during read operations.

-Named objects can be enumerated using :cpp:func:`IFS::IFileSystem::readdir()`.
+**Named** objects can be enumerated using :cpp:func:`IFS::IFileSystem::readdir()`.
 Internally, FWFS uses handles to access any named object.
-Handles are allocated from a static pool, so no dynamic (heap) allocation is required.
+Handles are allocated from a static pool to avoid excessive dynamic (heap) allocation.
 Users can attach their own data to any named object using custom object types.

 Object stores